slipmatio/devdocs/architecture/requirements/events.md

 ## User Stories

+### User

+- As a user I should be able to list and read all non-private events via the API.
+- As a user I should be able to read private events with a direct link via the API.

 ### DJ

 - As a DJ I should be able to start an event with zero-configuration, just by starting my streamer.
 - As a DJ I should be able to schedule my event far into the future.
 - As a DJ I should be able to get a modern and well-working marketing page for my scheduled events after putting in proper metadata and content.
+- As a DJ I should be able to list and read all my events (including private) via the API.